40 per week

 - community or hospital radio

-If you don't start through a training scheme, you will need experience in maintaining and repairing electronic equipment, and you should be familiar with broadcast technology.
-It would be helpful to have NVQs or other qualifications in electronic or electrical engineering.
+If you don't start through a training scheme, you’ll need experience in maintaining and repairing electronic equipment.
+You'll also need to be familiar with broadcast technology.
+It would be helpful to have work-related qualifications, such as a Level 2 certificate or diploma in electronic or electrical engineering.

 Training and development

-You will usually spend between 18 months and two years on a broadcaster's training scheme, learning on the job and taking relevant short courses.
+You’ll usually spend between 18 months and 2 years on a broadcaster's training scheme.
+You’ll learn on the job and take relevant short courses.

-Whilst training, you might start as a tape operator or network operations assistant in a control room, and after gaining around five years' experience, progress to broadcast engineer.
+You might start as a tape operator or network operations assistant in a control room.
+With around 5 years' experience, you could then progress to broadcast engineer.

-Throughout your career you should keep up to date with new technology, for example digital and multimedia systems.
+Throughout your career, you should keep up to date with new technology, for example digital and multimedia systems.
 Your employer may provide ongoing training.
-If you are working freelance, you may need to arrange this yourself.
+If you’re working freelance, you may need to arrange this yourself.

 Skills, interests and qualities